talkjs/tutorials/how-to-build-a-nodejs-chat-app-with-talkjs/how-to-build-a-nodejs-chat-app-with-talkjs.md

 ## Step 1: Set up the backend server

-In this section, you'll install and initialize the dependencies you need for your backend server.s
+In this section, you'll install and initialize the dependencies you need for your backend server.

 ### Create the project structure